Stefannieuwenburg/superpy/README.md

 - Show your product with expiring dates
 - Export all the different reports to new .csv files
 - Export the inventory to a PDF file
+- more options easy to add for the future

 # All dates in this tool have to be defined as dd-mm-yyyy!